-According to the historical spread graph, the average spread for the high yield bond market over the five-year Treasury is approximately 587 basis points, or 5.87%.
-Averages can be very deceiving as the three spikes-which occurred in 1990, 2002 and 2008-disproportionately skew the numbers upward, indicating to us that looking at the median spreads of 523 bps is a more useful way to view spreads.
-Either way, a closer look shows that for approximately 70% of its history, the market has been below that 6% spread level.
+According to the historical spread graph, the average spread for the high yield bond market over the five-year Treasury is approximately 586 basis points or 5.86%.
+Averages can be very deceiving as the three spikes-which occurred in 1990, 2002 and 2008-disproportionately skew the numbers upward, indicating to us that looking at the median spread of 523 bps is a more useful way to view spreads.
+Either way, looking at the chart on the previous page it appears that for approximately 70% of its history, the market has been below that 6% spread level.